FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Description

 If you ever had issues launching or running software with Wine, then try this script.
-I made it as a replacement for Winetricks and Protontricks, this way you can install all of the generic dependencies without needing to try different tricks to fix issues.

-This is script functions similarly to Valve's installscript.vdf.
-Because not every piece of software comes with all the required dependencies, this script installs **every single dependency**.
+I made it as a replacement for Winetricks and Protontricks, it functions similarly to Valve's installscript.vdf.
+Because not every piece of software comes with all the required dependencies, this script installs **every single required dependency**.
+So you can spend more time on using the software you want and less time on tinkering.

 ## Packages